Skip to main content

 Description

 This bottle of 1973 Chardonnay was made by Miljenko "Mike" Grgich, winemaker at Chateau Montelena Winery in Calistoga, California.
-This vintage outranked some of France's best white Burgundies at a blind tasting held in Paris in 1976.
+This wine is famously known for outscoring the best whites of France at a blind tasting held in Paris in 1976.

-The "Judgment of Paris" had a huge impact on the California and U.S. wine industry.
-It crushed the widely-held belief that only the French could make premium wine and inspired American vintners to expand their operations.
+The "Judgment of Paris" had a tremendous impact on the California and U.S. wine industries.
+It crushed the widely-held belief that only the French could make fine wine and inspired American vintners to expand their operations.
 The aftermath of the tasting played out most vigorously in California, where, between 1975 and 2004, the number of wineries grew from 330 to 1,689.
 By 2004, California accounted for most of the $643 million in annual U.S. wine exports.
+And Mike Grgich, an immigrant from Croatia who crafted the winning 1973 Chardonnay for Chateau Montelena, quickly established a new winery with Austin Hills, called Grgich Hills, in 1977.
+He died at age 100 in 2023.

 Credit Line